Blockchain based Resource Governance for Decentralized Web Environments: Blockchain and Trusted Execution Environment Instantiation

 \section{Blockchain and Trusted Execution Environment Instantiation}

-In this section, we show how the ReGov framework can be instantiated.
-To this end, we propose a prototype implementation referring to the DecentralTrading data market, mentioned in the motivating scenario.
+In this section, we describe an instantiation of the ReGov framework.
+To this end, we propose a prototype implementation of the DecentralTrading data market illustrated in the motivating scenario.
 The implementation integrates a trusted application running in a trusted execution environment and blockchain technologies to address usage control needs.
-The code is openly available in the following link: \url{https://github.com/ValerioGoretti/UsageControl-DecentralTrading}.
+The code is openly available at the following address: \url{https://github.com/ValerioGoretti/UsageControl-DecentralTrading}.